wangzhizhou/Fish-eye-Image-Correction-Code/README.md

 Effect is not so good, it only has basic functions.

 ## How to use this project

 Firstly, you should clone this repo to you computer by using `git` related commands or just download the `zip` version provided by GitHub.

 If you don't want to clone the entire repo, you can clone the latest commit in this project with the command listed as follow:

 > `git clone repo-site --depth=1`

-Then, open the `*.sln` file with your visual studio 2015 or later version.
+Then, open the `*.sln` file with your visual studio 2017 or later version.

-After open the Solution, make sure the project configruation is `Release|Win32|X86`, and press the Key `F5` to build and run this project.
+After open the Solution, make sure the project configruation is `Release|Win32|X64`, and press the Key `F5` to build and run this project.

 You can find some circular fisheye images for testing under the directory: `\ImagesForTest\`.
 Only first six directory can be processed by this project, every directory contain four circular fisheye images.

 Because the process of images stitching may fail, you can use the parameters in the file `\ImagesForTest\有效参数.txt` during the processing of extracting circular area step.

 OK!
 Probably like this.
 Here is a sample processing.

+- If you want to check the project that use the opencv 2.4.8 version, you can run this command with git: `git checkout v1.0`

 ## Sample Processing